sst/sst/www/docs/constructs/StaticSite.md

 _Type_ : `string | string[]`

-Exclude all files that matches the specified pattern.
+Exclude all files that matches the given pattern.

 ### include

 _Type_ : `string | string[]`

-Don't exclude files that match the specified pattern.
+Don't exclude files that match the given pattern.

 ### cacheControl